unitystation/unitystation/docs/development/SyncVar-Best-Practices-for-Easy-Networking.md

 # Proper SyncVar Usage
 These are things you should almost ALWAYS do if using syncvar.
 If you see places in the code where these rules are violated, be suspicious of bugs.
 Note that most of these tips only apply if you define a "hook" method.

+1. ****** **Do not use Gameobject in SyncVars** ******, Due to our multithreaded implementation of mirror, Mirror does a get component In one of the threads outside of the main unity thread causing unity, Throw an error in the network loop causing many unforeseen consequences
+Use something like this Instead.

+        :::csharp
+        public class ItemAttributes : NetworkBehavior
+        {
+           [SyncVar(hook = nameof(SyncOrbitObject))]
+           private NetworkIdentity IDtarget;

+           private GameObject target //ues target as your main reference {
+               get => IDtarget.gameObject;
+               set => SyncOrbitObject(IDtarget, value.NetWorkIdentity());
+           }
+        }

-1. Add SyncVar to the field you want to sync.
+2. Add SyncVar to the field you want to sync.
 The field should ALWAYS be private, and it should NOT be editor assignable.
 NEVER allow the field to be directly modified by other components or in editor.
 If you want to configure an initial value for this field, create a separate editor field for it.

         :::csharp
         public class ItemAttributes : NetworkBehavior